Luca-PG/Medusa/README.md

 A clone of my old project on codeplex (https://medusa.codeplex.com/).

 !
 Project Description
+Medusa Trail Engine can be used to create ribbon trail-based visual effects in videogames.
+It's developed in C# for the XNA framework.
 The project is still in early development, but it is already good enough to make effects like blade swings and laser beams with a minimum effort.

 !
 Engine todo list: